 The Moscow Mule punch contains vodka, ginger beer and lime.
-Having taken the world by storm with its magnum function of a copper mug, the cocktail has remained part of the cocktail bar menu since the middle of the 20th century.
-However the Moscow Mule in fact originated in Los Angeles as a way of spearheading vodka marketing in America before the war and the Moscow Mule is in fact a member of the Buck family of drinks: spirits with citrus and ginger beer.
+Having taken the world by storm with its great function of a copper mug, the cocktail has remained part of the cocktail bar menu since the middle of the 20th century.
+However, the Moscow Mule in fact originated in Los Angeles as a way of spearheading vodka marketing in America before the war and the Moscow Mule is in fact a member of the Buck family of drinks: spirits with citrus and ginger beer.

 What is a Moscow Mule?

 A Moscow mule is a cocktail made with many ingredients.
 Despite the fact that the drink is linked with Russia, insofar as this is quite obvious, it can be stated that the origin of the drink lies in America.
-Drinks are usually taken in copper cups because when the cups are filled with the cocktail, the cold surfaces slow the transfer of heat to the drink.
+Moscow mules are usually taken in copper cups because when the cups are filled with the cocktail, the cold surfaces slow the transfer of heat to the drink.

 The History of the Moscow Mule: